SalvadorCarnelutti/Workout/README.md

 ## Improvements
 There is some work to improve:
 * Disable being able to add sessions if there are no exercises set for a workout
+* Could allow the user to decide how long before being notified for their scheduled sessions.

 And there are other tech additions I would love to try:
 * Publish on the app store